awsdocs/aws-glue-developer-guide/doc_source/console-development-endpoint.md

 **Notebook server tags**
 The AWS CloudFormation stack is always tagged with a key **aws\-glue\-dev\-endpoint** and the value of the name of the development endpoint\.
 You can add more tags to the AWS CloudFormation stack\.

+**EC2 instance**
+The name of Amazon EC2 instance that is created to host your notebook\.
+This links to the Amazon EC2 console \([https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\) where the instance is tagged with the key **aws\-glue\-dev\-endpoint** and value of the name of the development endpoint\.

+**CloudFormation stack**
+The name of the AWS CloudFormation stack used to create the notebook server\.

+**SSH to EC2 server command**
+Type this command in a terminal window to connect to the Amazon EC2 instance that is running your notebook server\.
+The Amazon EC2 address shown in this command is either public or private depending on whether you chose to **Attach a public IP to the notebook server EC2 instance**\.

+**Copy certificate**
+Example scp command to copy the keystore required to set up the Zeppelin notebook server to the Amazon EC2 instance that hosts the notebook server\.
+Run the command from a terminal window in the directory where the Amazon EC2 private key is located\.
+The key to access the Amazon EC2 instance is the parameter to the `-i` option\.
+You provide the *path\-to\-keystore\-file*\.
+The location where the development endpoint private SSH key on the Amazon EC2 server is located is the remaining part of the command\.

+**HTTPS URL**
+After completing the setup of a notebook server, type this URL in a browser to connect to your notebook using HTTPS\.